leondz/dagw-site/content/home/intro.md

 headless: true  # This file represents a page section.
 weight: 30  # Order that this section will appear.

+design:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns: '1'

 advanced:
   css_style: